Deep Creek Lake NRMA73 Brant RoadSwanton, Maryland 21561

 Certain activities are permitted outside of the regular park hours (e.g. fishing, boat launch, hunting where permitted).
 Please check with the park before your visit if you plan to engage in an activity which requires you to be in the park before or after the posted hours.

-In 2013, DNR biologists discovered Hydrilla – a fast growing invasive weed that can negatively impact recreational opportunities - in the southern portion of Deep Creek Lake.
+In 2013, DNR biologists discovered Hydrilla – a fast growing invasive weed that can negatively impact recreational opportunities in the southern portion of Deep Creek Lake.
 DNR convened a nationwide expert panel to evaluate all potential Hydrilla control strategies and implemented a multi-year herbicide program.
 Beginning in 2014, DNR has been treating the lake-bottom where Hydrilla has been found with small amounts of herbicide each year to exhaust all of the tubers (reproductive structures that generate new plants).
 In 2016, the treatment was very successful and no Hydrilla was observed in the treated areas in late summer.
-The treatment for 2017 will begin in June and the dates will be available by May 15th.
+The proposed treatment dates for 2017 will be June 5th, June 26th, July 24th, and August 21st, with a fifth treatment on September 11th if necessary.
+These dates are subject to weather conditions, so we encourage lake residents to sign up for email updates.
 For questions about the Hydrilla Control Program, please contact Mark Lewandowski.

 In 2000, the State of Maryland purchased the land underlying Deep Creek Lake, buffer zone properties and certain other parcels from General Public Utility, Inc. (GPU), for $17 million.
 During its' 2000 session, as the sale was being finalized, the Maryland General Assembly passed legislation to guide future management of Deep Creek Lake and established a Deep Creek Lake Policy and Review Board (PRB).